-- (a) Mobile phones, bluetooth or any other communication devices are not allowed inside the premises where the examination is being conducted.
-Any infringement of these instructions shall entail disciplinary action including ban from future examinations. - (b) Candidates are advised in their own interest not to bring any of the banned items including mobile phones/bluetooth or any valuable/costly items to the venue of the examination, as arrangement for safe-keeping cannot be assured.
+(b) Candidates are advised in their own interest not to bring any of the banned items including mobile phones/pagers to the venue of the examination, as arrangement for safe-keeping cannot be assured.
 Commission will not be responsible for any loss in this regard.